splynx/docs/files/en/networking/authentication_of_customers/dsl_telkom_openserve/dsl_telkom_openserve.md

-Openserve authentication (PTA Method)
+DSL Telkom (Openserve) authentication
 ==========

 South African provider Telkom allows ISPs to resell their services.
 The services are sold under the Openserve trademark (https://openserve.co.za/).
 Splynx can communicate with Openserve proxy servers and authenticate PPPoE customers.
 A few configuration steps are needed to allow Splynx to be able to communicate with Openserve proxies.

 1. First of all, create a NAS type as Openserve or a similar name that will help you to recognise it as the Openserve server.
-To do this, navigate to `Config -> Networking -> NAS types` and click on the "Add" button:
+To do this, navigate to `Config → Networking → NAS types` and click on `Add` button:

 ![add_nas](add_nas_type.png)